zenerbufen/zenerbufen/README.md

 - 👋 Hi, I’m @zenerbufen
 - 👀 I’m interested in ... space!
 - 🌱 I’m currently learning ...
-Mechanical, Civil, Aeronautical, Industrial, and Materials Science; Earth and Space Exploration(Systems Design Programing)
+Mechanical, Civil, Aeronautical, Industrial, and Materials Science; Engineering: Other AS-T/MRP; Earth and Space Exploration (Systems Design) BS w/ minor in programing
 - 💞️ I’m looking to collaborate on ... fun stuff
 - 📫 How to reach me ... telepathy